Skip to main content

 > - **Applied migrations:** Never edit directly.
 Create a new corrective migration instead.

-> - **Never use `--atlas:nolint` without properly fixing the issue or getting user approval.**
+> - **Never use `-- atlas:nolint` without properly fixing the issue or getting user approval.**

-### 5. Applying Migration
+### 5. Applying Changes

 ```bash